microsoft/publish-dev-container-features-action/README.md

+> ⚠️ NOTE: This is a work-in-progress project.
+Subject to (heavy) modification!

 # Publish Development container `features` (GitHub Action)

 Used in the [dev-container-features-template](https://github.com/microsoft/dev-container-features-template) illlustating an approach to publish custom "devcontainer features" to your GitHub repo.